allseasonsdrivingschoolyeg/allseasonsdrivingschoolyeg.github.io/README.md

+# TODO

+-   figure out comissioner of oaths prices and descriptions
+-   domain name
+-   figure out with current provider
+-   email button that routes to email
+-   change font colors
+-   change icon pics in about us

 # [Start Bootstrap - Agency](https://startbootstrap.com/theme/agency)

 [Agency](https://startbootstrap.com/theme/agency) is a one page, agency portfolio theme built with [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This theme features several content sections, a responsive portfolio grid, modal windows for each portfolio item, and a working PHP based contact form.